Meena (actress): Child artist

 Rajinikanth —that became a major pointer in her career growth.
-Her debut in Malayalam as a child artist was in the movie Oru Kochukatha Aarum Parayatha Katha, directed by P.G.
-Viswambharan.
+Her debut in Malayalam as a child artist was in the movie Oru Kochukatha Aarum Parayatha Katha, directed by P. G. Viswambharan.
 She appeared in over 45 films as a child.

-Lead female roles
+Lead roles

-Meena has been one of the top star pairing up with every big star down South.
-She made her debut in Telugu beside Rajendra Prasad in Navayugam in 1990.
-While her Tamil admission as a heroine was in Oru Pudhiya Kadhai in the same year.
-Her first break was through Tamil film En Rasavin Manasile (1991) opposite Rajkiran, which was directed by Kasthuri Raja.
+Meena has been one of the top star pairs with every big star in South Indian movies.
+She made her debut in Telugu besides Rajendra Prasad in Navayugam in 1990.
+Her Tamil debut as a heroine was in Oru Pudhiya Kadhai in the same year.
+Meena's first break came with the Tamil film En Rasavin Manasile (1991) opposite Rajkiran, which was directed by Kasthuri Raja.
 Meena's portrayal as Solaiyamma won her fans' hearts.
 Later, the movie was remade in Telugu as Moratodu Naa Mogudu (1992) with Meena reprising her role.

-Meena starred in the Malayalam industry with the movie Santhwanam (1991) where she played as Suresh Gopi's daughter in the film released in 1991.
+Meena entered the Malayalam industry with the movie Santhwanam (1991) where she played Suresh Gopi's character's daughter in the film released in 1991.
 Its success attracted more roles with senior Malayalam heroes.
 Meena has expressed a wish to do more films in Malayalam.

-Telugu film Chanti (1992), opposite Venkatesh was nominated for Filmfare Award for Best Actress – Telugu and the movie was a big hit at the box office.

-She made her Bollywood debut opposite Chunky Pandey in the film Parda Hai Parda (1992).
+The Telugu film Chanti (1992), opposite Venkatesh was nominated for Filmfare Award for Best Actress – Telugu and the movie was a big hit at the box office.
+She made her Hindi cinema debut opposite Chunky Pandey in the film Parda Hai Parda (1992).
 This was followed by Allari Pilla (1992), directed by Kodi Ramakrishna.
-Allari Mogudu (1992) and Sundarakanda (1992), both directed by K. Raghavendra Rao.
-President Gari Pellam (1992) with Nagarjuna, directed by A. Kodandarami Reddy.
+Allari Mogudu (1992) and Sundarakanda (1992), both directed by K. Raghavendra Rao, President Gari Pellam (1992) with Nagarjuna, directed by A. Kodandarami Reddy were her other films.

+Though Meena was famous for her homely girl roles in all south Indian languages, she acted in glamour roles and created a niche for herself.
+She acted in heroine-oriented movies like Pellam Chepithe Vinali (1992), Allari Pilla (1993), Bhale Pellam (1993) in Telugu.

 In 1993, another film was Rajeswari Kalyanam, directed by Kranthi Kumar.
 She won Nandi Award for Best Actress for her performance.
 She followed it up with films like Muta Mesthri and Yejaman.
 This performance won her the Tamil Nadu State Film Award for Best Actress.
 She plays Sudha, a smart and intelligent young wife in Abbaigaru.
 She also appeared in the comedy film Allari Alludu.

-In 1994, she has acted in P. Vasu's Sethupathi IPS co-starring Vijayakanth.
-In her follow-up movie again with Rajinikanth in Veera and Muthu (1995).
-Followed by movies as Maaman Magal (1995), Sengottai (1996) and Avvai Shanmugi (1996).